BoiseState/CS455-resources/examples/sockets/tcp/multithreaded/README.md

 Use localhost for hostname and 5005 for port.

-Use the test.sh script to launch multiple clients in parallel!
+Use the test.sh script to launch multiple clients in parallel.
+All tother servr examples in thie folder can be started the same way.